summaryautomates/cinema-spark-services/replit.md

 9. **Multi-Router Support**: Both React Router DOM and Wouter for flexible routing options

 ## Recent Changes

+### August 3, 2025
+- Enhanced FloatingNavigation component with smart scroll behavior
+- Navigation now appears only at the top of home page and hides when scrolling down
+- Added mobile-responsive navigation with hamburger menu
+- Improved accessibility with ARIA labels and keyboard navigation
+- Added visual feedback with loading states and enhanced animations
+- Navigation is restricted to home page only (hidden on other pages)

 ### July 31, 2025
 - Updated project documentation with comprehensive dependency versions